Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 Februari 2025 21.23.09 UTC
+- WIB: Kamis, 6 Februari 2025 22.25.59 UTC
-- WITA: Kamis, 6 Februari 2025 22.23.09 UTC
+- WITA: Kamis, 6 Februari 2025 23.25.59 UTC
-- WIT: Kamis, 6 Februari 2025 23.23.09 UTC
+- WIT: Jumat, 7 Februari 2025 00.25.59 UTC

 Kutipan Inspiratif:
-"Style is a reflection of your attitude and your personality."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: attitude
+Kategori: success